Skip to main content

 It also allowed for the creation of a vital data set around Traveller experience of discrimination and engagement with the legal system and access to justice.
 Currently, such data on the Irish Traveller Community does not exist.

 The contents of this website represent the views of the Traveller Equality & Justice Project only and is their sole responsibility.
-The European Union does not accept any responsibility for use that may be made of the information it contains.
+The views expressed herein can in no way be taken to reflect the official opinion of the Council of Europe.

 Top